jlperona-teaching/ecs154a-winter20/syllabus/syllabus.rst

 Canvas
 ~~~~~~

-We will use Canvas_ for the weekly quizzes and for grade keeping.
+We will use Canvas_ for the weekly quizzes and for the gradebook.

 Gradescope
 ~~~~~~~~~~